Form 8.3 - The Vanguard Group, Inc.: Equinity plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 0.1p Ordinary BUY 325,792 1.75 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 0.1p Ordinary SALE 21,553 1.74 GBP

 (b) Cash-settled derivative transactions